 Our firm believes that to truly excel in the practice of law and to provide the best possible representation for our clients, it is crucial to dedicate our focus and efforts exclusively to the area of family law.
 We provide clients with heartfelt and compassionate counsel and are willing to work tirelessly to ensure you receive a positive outcome.

 Consultations are available in-person and by phone, so please don't hesitate to reach out to our team.(248) 440-7495

 How Does Divorce Work in Michigan?

 Michigan is a no-fault divorce state and the grounds for divorce are provided by statute as follows:

-That does not mean that fault is irrelevant and it may be relevant on specific issues including custody, spousal support and property division.
+- That does not mean that fault is irrelevant and it may be relevant to specific issues including custody, spousal support, and property division.

 How Is Jurisdiction Determined in Michigan?

 Jurisdiction is the power of the court to decide a matter in controversy.
 In order for a court in the State of Michigan to have jurisdiction to decide your case, you or your husband must have resided in this state for 180 days preceding the filing of the complaint and resided in the county in which the complaint is filed for 10 days immediately preceding the filing of the complaint.